paupaulchen/appsilon-movie-list/README.md

+# appsilon-movie-list

-# appsilon-movie-listBase Skeleton to start your application using Flask-AppBuilder
+Base Skeleton to start your application using Flask-AppBuilder
 --------------------------------------------------------------

 - Install it::